erwindeg/loom-example/presentation/slides.md

     System.out.println(callService()+callService());

-    //Yes, it's the same as our current blocking code
+    //Yes, it's the same as our current single thread code
 ```

 <!--